Biofate/project/projects/publications.md

 ---
 layout:    page
-title:     publications
+title:     Publications
-subtitle:  Some Short Description of Post
+subtitle:  List of relevant publications of the project
 ---

 prova